-Table 2 in the FIP contains a summary of thermal and radiological evaluations of all the operator actions that may be required to support HCVS operation during a loss of AC power and severe accident.
+Table 2 of the FIP contains a summary of thermal and radiological evaluations of all the operator actions that may be required to support HCVS operation during a loss of ac power and severe accident.
 The licensee's calculations conclude that these actions will be possible without undue hazard to the operators.
-These evaluations demonstrate that the design meets the requirement to be manually operated from a remote but readily accessible location during sustained operation.
-The NRC staff audited the pertinent plant drawings and evaluation documents.
-The NRC staff's audit confirmed that the actions appear to be consistent with the guidance.
+In the FIP, Attachment 6 contains a site layout sketch showing the location of these HCVS actions.
+The NRC staff reviewed the pertinent information provided and audited procedures T-200J-2(3) "Containment Venting via the Torus Hardened Vent."
+The NRC staff's review and audit confirmed that the actions appear to be consistent with the guidance.